Cylix/Reflex/README.md

 For this, `cpp_reflection` provides a simple macro: `REGISTER_REFLECTABLE(type, list of functions)`.
 * `Type` is the type on which we want to enable reflection
 * `List of functions` is the list of member functions we want to be able to call during reflection.
+These functions can have any signature (there is no restriction concerning the return value type, the number of parameters and the types of these parameters).

 The list of functions must be formatted in a specific way: `(fct1)(fct2)(fct3)...`.
 This format is the format used by Boost.PP (which is used in this library) and must be respected in order to compile.